Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Discussion

 \subsection{Ethical Considerations}

-Our crawling respects robots.txt directives and rate limits.
+Our crawler implements a comprehensive politeness policy (\S\ref{sec:politeness}): robots.txt compliance, per-domain rate limiting exceeding standard recommendations, self-identifying user-agent, and concurrency control.
+We do not attempt to bypass any access controls (\S\ref{sec:anticrawl}).
 The discovered entities (company names, locations, products) are derived from publicly available web pages.
 The KG does not contain personal data.
-We discuss responsible use in the context of competitive intelligence and note that the primary intended application is public-interest supply-chain mapping.
+The primary intended application is public-interest supply-chain mapping as called for by the CHIPS Act~\cite{chips_act_2022} and Executive Order 14017~\cite{whitehouse_eo14017}.